arroyostack/React-TypeScript-To-Do-App/README.md

 The app uses Context useReducer to manage state in the application.

+The app will not include user input but only functionality of reducer and context provider.

 This exercise was brought by <a>Fernando Herrera</a> a great mentor focus on CleanCode, Solid Principles and best practices.